ESSS/alfasim-sdk/docs/source/06_solver_hooks.rst

 When the Unit Cell Model is used in ALFAsim simulation any plugin can implement your own friction factor correlation.
 For that, two hooks MUST be implemented, one for stratified flow and one for annular flow.
-Both of them must be implemented because the |alfasim|'s Solver will call them depending on which flow pattern ths fluid flow is in the control volume.
+Both of them must be implemented because the |alfasim|'s Solver will call them depending on which flow pattern the fluid flow is in the control volume.

 .. note::
-    It is important to know that the main input variables needed to compute the friction factor is avaible in the API function :cpp:func:`get_ucm_friction_factor_input_variable`.
+    It is important to know that the main input variables needed to compute the friction factor is available in the API function :cpp:func:`get_ucm_friction_factor_input_variable`.
 Note that, the variables listed in the documentation of the cited function are related to one control volume, in which the Unit Cell Model is applied.